stevenpollack/chronic-grandmother/README.md

 Create a new text input component and add it to the rates page.
 The user will be using this input to enter the amount they want to convert.

 ## Question 3
-Using the current rate and whatever the user enters into the input box, calculate what the result of the conversion would be, including an OFX markup of 0.05% (Calculation instructions are below).
+Using the current rate and whatever the user enters into the input box, calculate what the result of the conversion would be, including an OFX markup of 0.005 (0.5% -- Calculation instructions are below).
 Display both the 'true' amount (i.e. the amount without markup) and the marked up amount on the page.

 ### Calculating Markup
 You can think of markup as the difference between the amount the user receives on the conversion and the rate OFX actually trades at.